How to Ace Campus Romance 101: 5 College Dating Tips to Know

 And lastly, be specific.
 Amanda Albee, former team SG intern and a senior at UGA, noted that a specific plan of action goes a long way.
 Think: “I’d love to take you to X on Tuesday at Y o’clock,” rather than “We should grab food sometime maybe.”

-Next, remember that you have classmates who wear pajamas to class and hoodies to parties.
-If you can take one step up from that, you’re already above average.
+Remember: you have classmates who wear pajamas to class and hoodies to parties.
+If you can take literally one step up from that, you’re already above average.

 All the smart and savvy ladies I spoke with said they like to see their dates wearing a great pair of jeans (or chinos!) and a button-down shirt.
 It’s that simple!